dpsspatial/Installation-Instructions/ST_Routed_Distance.md

 ## Create Custom Routing Functions using OSRM

 The ST_Routed_Distance() and ST_Routed_Line() functions use the OSRM routing server and the Postgresql HTTP Client to return a routed distance and geometry from two input geometries.
+Think of it as replacing the ST_Distance() function with one that uses routed lines and distances instead of straight-line.

 We use this instead of PGRouting because we process 10's of thousands of routes (students, bus routes, etc.) and we are fine using OpenStreetMap as it is a good source of regional street network data (vs. using the City and County of Denver Street Centerline file)

 ### Set Up OSRM Server